PySangamam/website/_posts/2018-07-24-introducing-our-second-keynote-speaker.md

 Rushabh Mehta works with a passionate team and community to revolutionize software used by small and medium sized organizations by building a high quality, free and open source ERP called ERPNext.
-Rushab is the founder and CEO of Frappe Technologies, the company behind ERPNext.
+Rushabh is the founder and CEO of Frappe Technologies, the company behind ERPNext.
 At Frappe Technologies his roles include software development, design, marketing, accounting, testing, vacuuming the floor, taking out the trash or whatever is the